meedoc/meedoc-common/README.md

 Release notes
 =============
-0.1.6 Fixed addNumberField keycode validation to support all keyboards.
+0.1.7 Fixed form to not submit when pressing enter in a textarea 0.1.6 Fixed addNumberField keycode validation to support all keyboards.
 0.1.5 Added support for radiofields.
 0.1.4 Bug fixes.